{{flagHref}}

 1. SI Base Units

-The standard focuses on the use of seven fundamental SI base units, which form the basis for all other derived units:
+The standard focuses on the usage of seven basic SI base units that act as the basis for other derived units:

 Quantity